-Winchester recognized for highest principles of government budgeting be consistently awarded this recognition is a true testament to this commitment and the city's overall financial management practices."
+Winchester recognized for highest principles of government budgeting for its FY17 budget document.
+"We take our duty to be fiscally responsible with our community's tax dollars very seriously," said City Manager Eden Freeman.
+"To be consistently awarded this recognition is a true testament to this commitment and the city's overall financial management practices."

-FOR THE FOURTH consecutive year, the city of Winchester has received the Distinguished Budget Presentation Award from the Government Finance Officers Association of the United States and Canada for its FY17 budget document.
+FOR THE FOURTH consecutive year, the city of Winchester has received the Distinguished Budget Presentation Award from the Government Finance Officers Association of the United States and Canada